National Assembly (Slovenia): First reading

 The first reading is completed with passing the bill to the MPs by the Speaker, unless ten MPs request a session of the assembly within 15 days to discuss reasons why bill was submitted.

 If the session is held, the assembly must vote on the resolution if the bill is appropriate for a further procedure.

 The Speaker determines a working body that will discuss the bill in the further procedure.
 Other bodies can also discuss the bill if there is such interest, however they cannot vote on it.

 Second reading

 During the second reading bill is first discussed by the working body that can amend the bill and make a report on the bill which is the basis for the plenary of assembly.
 Working body discusses and votes on each article of the bill.
 Assembly later votes and discusses only the articles that were amended during the session of the working body.

-Assembly and working body can accept a resolution that the bill is not appropriate for a furder procedure if not such resolution was accepted during the first reading.
+Assembly and working body can accept a resolution that the bill is not appropriate for a further procedure if not such resolution was accepted during the first reading.